-In accordance with Section 507 of the Quality Housing and Work Responsibility Act of 1998, minimum rent requirements have been set at \$25 for Public Housing Residents in Robert Taylor Homes Phase C-1 units.
-The act also requires the Agent to waive minimum rents for an indefinite period of time for Public Housing families with a long-term financial hardship.
+In accordance with Section 507 of the Quality Housing and Work Responsibility Act of 1998, minimum rent requirements have been set at \$75 for Public Housing Residents in Ogden North units.
+The Act also requires the Agent to waive minimum rents for an indefinite period of time for Public Housing families with a long-term financial hardship (over 90 days).
 The resident must provide Agent with reasonable documentation to substantiate the financial hardship.